 Certain species of bamboo can grow as much as 91 cm (36 in) within a 24-hour period.
 As well as growing super quickly, bamboo has special properties that make it perfect for building manufacturing.

-It is easy to cut, transport and provides a robust framework for much vernacular architecture.
-But designers all over the world are turning to bamboo as a material choice for everything from mobile phone cases to bicycles.
+It is easy to cut and transport, renewable, and provides a robust framework for much vernacular architecture.
+But designers all over the world are turning to bamboo as a material of choice for everything from mobile phone cases to bicycles.

-Underneath is a fully electric motor capable of getting you around town at 110 km/h.
-The bamboo body of the motorbike is made from woven bamboo that is then lacquered.
-The companies owner says it's light strong and reflects the sustainability of the motorbike itself.
+Underneath is a fully electric motor capable of getting you around town at 68.3 mph (110 km/h).
+The body of the motorbike is made from woven bamboo that is then lacquered.
+The company's owner says the bamboo is light, strong, and reflects the sustainability of the motorbike itself.

 Drinks made from different parts of bamboo have long been a staple in South-East Asia.
-Bambusa craft brewery is the first beer brewery to incorporate bamboo into their beer in Latin America and Mexico.
+Bambusa craft brewery was the first beer brewery to incorporate bamboo into their beer for sale in Latin America and Mexico.

 Bambusa uses the leaves of the bamboo plant in its beer.
-Bamboo leaves are known to have an incredible amount of active ingredients that can contribute to human health like flavonoids and anti-oxidants.
+Bamboo leaves are known to have an incredible amount of active ingredients that may contribute to human health, such as flavonoids and anti-oxidants.

 Bamboo fibers can be stripped and processed to make cloth.
-Traditional a relatively stiff material, bamboo cloth only used to be used for structural uses.
+Traditional a relatively stiff material, bamboo cloth was previously only used to be used for structural uses.

-But new processes mean very soft materials can be produced particularly when blended with hep or spandex.
-When it first appeared on the market, many bamboo materials claimed to have anti-bacterial properties.
+But new processes mean very soft materials can be produced, particularly when blended with hemp or spandex.
+When it first appeared on the market, many bamboo fabrics claimed to have anti-bacterial properties.
 Subsequent studies have shown bamboo cloth has no remarkable ability in this area.

-Bamboo has been used as a flooring material in parts of Asia for centuries.
-Traditionally the bamboo was cut thinly, then nailed down onto large planks.
-Often with gaps between to allow air circulation.
-Modern bamboo floors are made using a laminate process, and high-quality versions have similar properties to hardwoods without the environmental impact.
+Bamboo is being used as a flooring material in parts of Asia for centuries.
+Traditionally, the bamboo was cut thinly, then nailed down onto large planks, often with gaps between to allow air circulation.
+Modern bamboo floors are made using a laminate process, and high-quality versions have similar properties to hardwoods, without the environmental impact.

 5. Tech Gadgets

-We all need gadgets, but they are often made from plastics that are bad for the environment from their production to landfills.
-Luckily many gadget makers are replacing the casing and covering plastics in the production of their gadgets and small tech gear with bamboo.
+We all have gadgets, but their cases are often made from plastics that is bad for the environment from production to disposal.
+Now, some tech companies are replacing the casing and coverings made of plastics with those made from bamboo.

-Bamboo is fast-growing and can breakdown back to the earth once it isn't needed anymore.
+Bamboo is a sustainable resource and biodegrades relatively easily, especially when compared to plastics.
 Some great examples of bamboo being used in tech gadgets instead of plastics include mobile phone covers, keyboards, and speakers.

 Despite it being an object you use a lot, the average toothbrush has a high environmental impact.
-Made from solid plastic and getting dumped in landfill every three or four months, these teeth cleaning tools are a nightmare for mother earth.
-In fact, around 850 million to 1 billion plastic toothbrushes are thrown away in the u.S annually
+Made from solid plastic and replaced every few weeks, then dumped in landfills, toothbrushes are a nightmare for Mother Earth.
+In fact, around 850 million to 1 billion plastic toothbrushes are thrown away in the U.S. annually.

 Modern surfboards are usually made from fiberglass, a reinforced plastic composite made from glass fibers embedded in a resin matrix.
-Fiberglass is strong, but it is hazardous to process and damage is difficult to fix.
+Fiberglass is strong, but it is hazardous to process and to repair.

-Bamboo surfboards offer a great alternative that is lighter and ofter stronger than typical traditional fiberglass boards.
-Bamboo boards are perfect for trick surfers as they have more flex and spring.
+Bamboo surfboards offer a great alternative that is lighter and often stronger than typical traditional fiberglass boards.
+Bamboo boards are also perfect for trick surfers as they have more flex and spring.